prmr/DesignBook/exercises/e-chapter9.md

 Use the methods of class `Comparator` to create a comparator that compares movies by running time, then by title.

+## Exercise 7

+Turn class `Movie` into a Flyweight class with lazily-instantiated flyweights where the flyweight store is a `Map<String, Movie>` and the key is the title (assumed to be unique for this exercise).
+Use `Map.computeIfAbsent` with a lambda expression in the implementation of your flyweight object accessor method.

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>